-Our children need us so much and we somehow enjoy the need and it can fuel us and give us a purpose that we’ve never had before.
+Our children need us so much and we sometimes enjoy the need and it can fuel us and give us a purpose that we’ve never had before.
 We understand how profound it is and it can make us feel so important.
-But it’s not about us, it’s about this special being however they came into our lives.
-They chose us and it’s happening now and forever.
-It’s the most delicate, precious, major experience of our life time.
+But it’s not about us, it’s about this special being, however they came into our lives.
+They chose us and it’s happening now and lasts forever.
+It’s the most delicate, precious, major experience of our lifetime.
 It can break us, if we’re not careful.
 That’s how big a mother’s love is.
 It can swallow us whole and take possession of us, if we aren’t truly aware of who we are.

 We all came into this world that way.
 Perfect and whole and completely filled with spirit.
 This is why I cry.
 I feel it so intensely and true.
 Knowing my child and I are one with the universe.
 It’s beautiful.
 He’s beautiful.
 I’m beautiful.
 Loving him as I do, with a mother’s love is what has helped to remind me of the purity of God’s love.
 There I said it.
 I just had a God moment while watching my son fall asleep.
 That’s what I was trying to say all along.